bockp/Edge-Detection-project/edge.md

 ## Implementation of Canny algorithm

-The outputs of Canny Edge Detector and featureJ edges are a binary image where the edge pixels are white [Fig.10].Comparing the outputs of the two Canny implementations when using the same parameters we found that the results are similar.
+The outputs of Canny Edge Detector and FeatureJ Edges are a binary image where the edge pixels are white [Fig.10].
+A visual comparision of the outputs of the two Canny implementations with the same initial parameters show that the results are similar.

 ![Fig.10](images/Canny2.jpg)